Katherine K. Chen

 - Chosen as Outstanding Author Contribution Award Winner at the Literati Network Awards for Excellence, 2010.

-Chen, Katherine K. Forthcoming 2016.
+Chen, Katherine K. 2015.
 “Using Extreme Cases to Understand Organizations.”
 Pp. 33-44 in Handbook of Qualitative Organizational Research: Innovative Pathways and Methods, edited by Kimberly D. Elsbach and Roderick M. Kramer.
 New York, NY: Routledge.

 Chen, Katherine K. 2005.
 "Incendiary Incentives: How the Burning Man Organization Motivates and Manages Volunteers."
 Pp. 109-128 in AfterBurn: Reflections on Burning Man.
 Eds.
 Lee Gilmore and Mark Van Proyen.
 Albuquerque, NM: University of New Mexico Press.